This article originally appeared on VICE Austria

 Does it make a difference to neo-Nazis when they're publicly outed?

 It can affect them in both positive and negative ways.
-Usually, when a neo-Nazi is outed, they can no longer campaign for office and they could end up losing their job.
+Usually when a neo-Nazi is outed, they can no longer campaign in their neighbourhood and they could end up losing their job.
 But on the other side of that, it can drive them even deeper into the movement, as they're often celebrated for receiving that sort of attention from groups like Antifa and journalists.
 I think people need to consider whether or not the advantages of going after them outweigh the disadvantages.
-The far-right often win because nothing really matters to them.
+The far-right often win, because nothing really matters to them.
 Do you still get angry if you see a white woman with a black man?

-Being radicalized affects you both consciously and subconsciously.
-For example, in the past, I've understood that racism is stupid, but while watching porn I've suddenly stumbled on two people of different races having sex, which has bothered me.
-That sort of thing doesn't happen to me anymore, though.
+Being radicalised affects you both in mind and body.
+For example, someone might understand that racism is stupid, but while watching porn they've suddenly stumbled on two people of different races having sex, and it's bothered theme.
+That sort of thing doesn't happen to me, though.